owen1in/duplicate-detection/README.md

 The python file is seperated by cells, where each cell serves a distinct step in the proposed method:

 ## Import packages and data preparation
-- import the data and transform the input data from dictionary to lists to make it easier to work with.
+Import the data and transform the input data from dictionary to lists to make it easier to work with.

 ## Define functions
 User defined function used later in the file are declared